sia-information-system/siaextractlib/README.md

 ### Development mode

 **NOTE**: For development, it's recommended to use an isolated environment.
-You can use tools like `anaconda` / `minionda` or `virtualenv` to create this kind of environments.
-We recommend `miniconda`.
-If you store the environment in the root directory of the project, name the environment as `venv` sin this name directory is ignored by git.
+You can use tools like `conda` (`anaconda` / `minionda`) or `virtualenv` to create this kind of environments.
+We recommend `conda`.
+If you don't want to use `conda` and you store the environment in the root directory of the project, name it as `venv` since this name of directory is ignored by git.

 To install the package in development mode (--editable), run the following command in the package root directory (where de `pyproject.toml` file is located):